How to File a Fictitious Name (DBA) in Pennsylvania

 – Address of the principal place of business

 Submit the filing fee and form.
-If mailing, the address is:
+The form can be submitted online, but if mailing, the address is:

 Pennsylvania Department of State